MicrosoftDocs/Viva/Viva/insights/personal/reference/digest-pause.md

 ---
 # Digest email pause

-Beginning at the end of March 2024, we’ll be pausing all types of digest emails, including individual contributor, manager, and welcome emails, which are typically sent twice a month.
+At the end of March 2024, we’ll be pausing all types of digest emails, including individual contributor, manager, and welcome emails, which are typically sent twice a month.
 All the content from digest emails will still be available within the Viva Insights app in Teams or on the web￼.
 You can continue to explore and analyze your data insights seamlessly.
 Here are some existing scenarios and where to find the features:

 Explore your habits & take a deeper look: These insights are spread across the Viva Insights app in Teams and on the web.